feynon/carlosbecker.com/content/post/2018-07-31-goreleaser-lessons-learned.md

 - [Announce]({{< ref "post/2017-01-02-goreleaser.md" >}});
 - [1k users]({{< ref "post/2018-04-09-goreleaser-1k-repos.md" >}}).

-I tried to organize things in subtopics, some of them are bigger may go further into the subject than others.
+I tried to organize things in subtopics, some of them are bigger and may go further into the subject than others.

 Without further due, let's get started!